 Tiffany Gardner brings over a decade of extensive international experience in human rights advocacy and domestic public interest.
 She has worked on women’s rights, human rights and grassroots organizing throughout Africa, Southeast Asia, and the United States.
 She worked with the South African Truth and Reconciliation Commission, the United Nations International Law Commission and Human Rights Watch and recently was the co-founder and director of the One World Exchange Program for under-represented U.S. college students and organized international solidarity coalitions.
 She is a former Mergers & Acquisitions associate at the New York law firm Skadden, Arps, Slate, Meagher & Flom LLP.
 She received a B.A. from Yale University, a J.D. from New York University School of Law and a LL.M. in human rights law from Columbia University Law School.
 She is a Member of the Council on Foreign Relations.

-Laura Gosa has over a decade of experience as an operations and fundraising professional in human rights, social justice, and direct service organizations in the New York City metro area.
+Laura Gosa has over a decade and a half of experience as an operations and fundraising professional in human rights, social justice, and direct service organizations in the New York City metro area.
 She has previously worked with the Coalition for Haitian Rights, Human Rights Watch, the National Economic and Social Rights Initiative (now Partners for Dignity & Rights), and most recently New City Kids, which serves at-risk youth affected by poverty, developing them as leaders and preparing them for college.
 Laura has a B.A. in French and European Studies and a M.A. in International Studies, both from the University of Kansas.